Ryan-Quan/Ryan-Quan/README.md

 🏫 I am a graduate of the University of Notre Dame holding degrees in Computer Science and Economics

-🔭 I am currently working as a Product Manager at Capital One
+🔭 I am currently working as a Product Manager at Capital One with prior experience as a product management intern at FINRA

 🤔 I am curious about the forces underlying capital markets and the role technology plays in ensuring their efficiency